saleor/saleor-docs/docs/api/pagination.md

 ## Nodes and cursors

-In the cursor based pagination, the `cursor` indicator is used to stamp a place from where you want your pagination to start.
+In cursor-based pagination, the `cursor` indicator is used to mark the place you want your pagination to start.
 The `cursor` represents the place where the `node` is located.

 ## Connection query

-To retrieve large number of results and indicate how you want the queried items fetched, use a combination of the following connection arguments:
+To retrieve a large number of results and indicate how you want the queried items to be fetched, use a combination of the following connection arguments:

 * `first` - Followed by the number of items (nodes) you want the query to return.
 This argument will return items starting from the beginning of the list.